pyca/cryptography/docs/hazmat/backends/interfaces.rst

         :param int length: The desired length of the derived key.
 Maximum is 2\ :sup:`31` - 1.

-        :param bytes salt: A salt. `RFC 2898`_ recommends 64-bits or longer.
+        :param bytes salt: A salt.

         :param int iterations: The number of iterations to perform of the hash function.